namyarxam/LAICFantasyFootball/README.md

 Jkauff's team name "**_Jkauff in Ya Mauf_**" has been renamed to "**_Emotional Participant_**".

-Brandon's team is now elgible to be re-named back.
+Brandon's team is now elgible to be re-named back, and he immediately changed his name back the second he could.
+That's how we know it was a good name, lets get more of that!

 ____